gmarm/BetterSegmentedControl/README.md

 ## Contribution

 Feel free to Fork, submit Pull Requests or send me your feedback and suggestions!
 Please make sure that tests are passing before submitting a new Pull Request.

+## Known Issues

+- CocoaPods version 1.5+ breaks `IBDesignable` support.
+If you need to to `IBDesignable` stick to CocoaPods version 1.4 for now.

 ## Author